drafitr/core/README.md

 # @drafitr/core

-Core foundation for the Drafitr web framework - a highly opinionated TypeScript framework built on Bun and PostgreSQL.
+Core foundation for the Drafitr web framework - a highly opinionated TypeScript framework for building web applications and APIs.

 ## Etymology